Hi, I’m Lihan Lian (廉立涵).

 I am a robotics enthusiast with a deep admiration for the pioneers of modern control theory, including Lev Pontryagin, Richard Bellman, and Rudolf Kalman.

 I am passionate about robotics, particularly in areas such as legged robots, robotic manipulation, and autonomous driving.
-My research interests include, but are not limited to, optimal control, iterative learning control, reinforcement learning and imitation learning.
+My research interests include, but are not limited to, optimal control, data-driven control, reinforcement learning and imitation learning.

 To take risks and make mistakes.